-Despite the critiques of being too top-down and reliant on the international community for assistance, this paper has tried to show that the security council resolution 1325 has also fostered positive change.
-The implementations of legislations outlined above has helped many governments in becoming more inclusive and a lot of positive change has already occurred.
-However, both the security council resolution 1325 and states are far from reacing an all-encompassing solution that will foster real and lasting change.
+Despite the critiques of being too top-down and reliant on the international community for assistance, this paper has tried to show that the Security Council resolution 1325 has also fostered positive change.
+The implementations of legislations outlined above have helped many governments in becoming more inclusive and a lot of positive change has already occurred.
+However, both the Security Council resolution 1325 and states are far from reaching an allencompassing solution that will foster real and lasting change.
 In this regard, this paper has sought to illustrate the importance of active and constant involvement with civil society and its organisations from the earliest stages of conflict to post-conflict public administration.
 This is the only way in which to ensure that women not only partake but also actively engage and participate, to foster equality and more inclusive form of peace.
 The significance of this is becoming ever more important, and as the time nears to reassess the Millennium Development Goals in 2015, it is all the more important to drive this line of reasoning further still.